SCECcode/ucerf3_etas_test_cases/README.md

 The first test case is an 10 year ETAS forecast using the Ridgecreset earthquake catalog leading up to the M7.1.
 The default benchmark is 10,000 catalogs, but that might take 8 hours or longer on a laptop.

 # Test Case 2:
 This is a single node example of UCERF3-ETAS simulations with 10,000 catalogs.
-The simulation configuration file is generated using the same input parameters except the number of catalogs configured to run on a Expanse compute, and not on a laptop.
-By dividing up the catalog generation onto multiple cores on an Expanse node, the time required to generate the catalogs is expected to decrease.
-This test case 2 repo contains a slurm script that is configured to run on a single node SDSC Expanse.
-Testing of this It took ~3.2 hours on a single node on SDSC Expanses (w/ 128 cores and 256G Ram) and it uses inputs 20 Java threads and memory requirements (10GB per cpu) at starttime.
-A threaded calculation, with too little RAM/thread (cpu) may start up, generate some catalogs, then exits on out of memory.
-On expanse this has happened when trying to run with less than 8GB/thread.
+The config.json configuration file is generated using the same input parameters as test case 1.
+However, this test case is configured to run on an Expanse compute node, and not on a laptop.
+The many cores (128) on an Expanse node should reduce the time required to generate the catalogs as compared to a laptop.

 ## Outputs
 When both the catalog generations and the plotting has run, the results are: